FSHSchool/courses/fsh-seminar/input/pagecontent/setup.md

 1. Install [Visual Studio Code](https://code.visualstudio.com) and the [FSH language extension](https://marketplace.visualstudio.com/items?itemName=kmahalingam.vscode-language-fsh)
 2. Install a Java runtime
-3. Install [rbenv](https://github.com/rbenv/rbenv) and Ruby >=v2.4, then set your global Ruby to this version and run `gem install jekyll`
+3. Install Ruby and Jekyll using [these OS-specific instructions](https://jekyllrb.com/docs/installation/#guides)
 4. Install SUSHI using [these directions](https://fshschool.org/docs/sushi/installation/)
-5. Download the syllabus IG from `https://github.com/FSHSchool/courses-fsh-seminar-exercise/archive/refs/heads/main.zip` (or `git clone https://github.com/FSHSchool/courses-fsh-seminar-exercise.git`)
+5. Download the syllabus IG from `https://github.com/FSHSchool/courses-fsh-seminar-exercise/archive/refs/heads/main.zip` and unzip it, or `git clone https://github.com/FSHSchool/courses-fsh-seminar-exercise.git`
+6. Open a Terminal/Command Prompt window inside the IG folder, and run `./_updatePublisher.sh` (Mac/Linux) or `_updatePublisher.bat` (Windows) from the command line.
-6. Download the latest `publisher.jar` release from <https://github.com/HL7/fhir-ig-publisher/releases> into your `courses-fsh-seminar-exercise-main/input-cache/` folder.
+    - This will automatically download the latest `publisher.jar` release from <https://github.com/HL7/fhir-ig-publisher/releases> and put it in the `input-cache/` folder inside the IG folder.
+    - The IG folder will be `courses-fsh-seminar-exercise-main/input-cache/` if you used the `.zip` download, or `courses-fsh-seminar-exercise/input-cache/` if you used `git clone`.
 7. Run `./_genonce.sh` (Mac/Linux) or `_genonce.bat` (Windows)
-8. Open `courses-fsh-seminar-exercise-main/output/index.html`.
-If you do not see the course syllabus, something didn't work and you should ask for help.
+8. Open `output/index.html` from inside your IG folder.
+You should see a mostly-empty IG home page that says "FSHSeminarExercise" on it.

 ### JSON background